VPN Service BY VPN SURF VPN.SURF

 An attacker doesn't need to fool you.
 They need to trick your phone.
 Most devices will automatically connect to networks they are familiar with.
 However, if the attacker uses the same name as a popular Wi-Fi network (e.g., Starbucks or Boingo Hotspot), your devices could automatically connect without you being aware.
 This is much easier than you might think.
 Many businesses can guess Wi-Fi network names.

 These attacks are difficult to execute, but an experienced attacker will not bother.
-Instead, they'll configure their evil access points to change SSIDs to match what the devices are asking for.
+Instead, they'll configure their evil access points to change SSIDs to match the devices' requirements.
 This is a very sophisticated attack that can be successfully carried out.
 A security vendor discovered an evil access point at the Black Hat conference a few years ago.
 It had changed its SSID 1,047 more times, tricking 35,000 devices to connect.

-These are the situations that you will need a VPN.
+These are the situations in which you will need a VPN.
 It creates an encrypted tunnel that blocks everyone on the same network, even the person who manages it, from seeing what you are doing.

 10 Reasons Why You Must Get VPN Surf

 VPN Surf allows you to connect securely online to another computer.
-These are the situations where you should use VPN to increase your security and privacy.
+You should use VPN to increase your security and privacy in these situations.

 Surf the web securely using public Wi-Fi